 Last Updated on

-Ever since I started creating niche websites to make money as an affiliate marketer, I have been primarily focusing on creating articles that are product focused.
-In other words, the articles are aiming at users who are already near to the end of purchase funnel (a.k.a buying funnel, buyers journey etc).
+Ever since I started creating niche websites to make money as an affiliate marketer, I have been primarily focusing on creating articles that are product-focused.
+In other words, the articles are aiming at users who are already near to the end of the purchase funnel (a.k.a buying funnel, buyers journey etc).

-This has worked pretty well because people who are at that stage of the purchase funnel have already done their product research and just needs a bit of “push” towards to the “choices” that they have pretty much already formulated in their mind.
+This has worked pretty well because people who are at the end stage of the purchase funnel have already done their research and just need a bit of “push” towards the product choices that they have pretty much already decided to buy in their minds.

 Why creating buyer personas if it’s going well?

-However, when I looked at the user interaction to the sites as whole (bounce rate), they tend to be really high (= bad).
-In other words, people who land on the page would either click on the affiliate links or just leave without visiting other pages on the site.
+However, when I looked at the user interaction with the sites as a whole (bounce rate), they tend to be really high (= bad).
+In other words, people who land on the page would just leave the site without visiting other pages on the site.

-This has been happening to the websites that had been optimized with site navigation and sites that had not.
-Which means even if the site is easy for users to navigate, they still just leave the site.
+This has been happening to the websites with site navigation optimized and sites that have not.
+This means even if the site is easy for users to navigate, they still just leave the site.

-The immediate problem I encountered was the amount of resource required to gather the market data.
-After reading and reaching various resources online and offline, apparently conducting interviews would be the most accurate and effective way to really get the necessary data.
+The immediate problem I encountered was the work required to gather the market data.
+After reading and researching various resources online and offline, apparently conducting interviews would be the most accurate way to get the necessary data.

 Here are the books I found.